 Divorce and Break-Ups: There Is No Closure with a Narcissistic or Borderline Woman

 Closure is a healthy part of ending a relationship.
 You each get to say your peace.
 You both apologize for any unintentional and/or intentional hurts.
 You say goodbye and wish each other well.
-This is how closure works between two reality-based, reasonably sane adults who basically had a good relationship.
-It didn’t work because of different goals, values, interests, a lack of compatibility or you grew apart instead of together.
+This is how closure works between two reality-based, reasonably sane adults who basically had a good relationship, but didn’t work because you ultimately had different goals, values, interests, a lack of compatibility or you grew apart instead of together.

 A less satisfying form of closure is when you had a relationship with someone who wasn’t considerate, wasn’t invested in the relationship or just wasn’t ready for commitment.
 If this person is a reality-based, reasonably sane adult then you break up and state how they hurt you.
 They apologize and give you an ego massage by offering, “It’s not you; it’s me.
 You deserve someone who really loves you.”
 You accept his or her apology and you both go away feeling a little better.

-The Paradox: Trying to get closure with a narcissistic and/or borderline woman usually results in reopening your old wounds.
+Trying to get closure with a narcissistic and/or borderline woman usually results in reopening your old wounds, not healing them

-Attempting to obtain closure with an emotionally abusive, narcissistic and/or borderline woman is almost always a maddening exercise in futility.
-You will never get closure with this kind of woman.
-NEVER.
+Attempting to obtain closure with an abusive, narcissistic and/or borderline woman (i.e., Crazy) is almost always a maddening exercise in futility.
+You’re not going to get closure with this kind of woman for several reasons.
 First, she doesn’t meet the three most important prerequisites for giving and receiving closure:

 Somebody has a memory problem, but it’s not you.
 If you seek closure from this woman, she’ll regale you with her revisionist relationship history as you have yet another NPD/BPD induced WTF-moment.
 You’ll be understandably rattled after walking into another one of her traps and she’ll tell you how worried she is about you because you seem so unhappy now (the “without her” is implied).